 A pilgrim tour from Norway to Mount Athos

-Text by Øystein Silouan Lid, and pictures by Torbjørn Fink.
+Text by Øystein Silouan Lid, Pictures by Torbjørn Fink & Panagiotis Pavlos

 In this post I reproduce a beautiful article originally published in Norwegian, in the newspaper Dagen, from Bergen.
 It is about a tribute to Mount Athos, titled: ‘Mirakla i Romarrikets siste utpost‘ (‘The Miraculous Last Outpost of the Roman Empire’), written by the journalist Øystein Silouan Lid, who happened to travel to the Holy Mountain, in May 2016.
 The English translation was prepared by the author on the occasion of its publication on the portal pemptousia.com, in August 2016.
 I am grateful to Øystein Silouan Lid for his permission to reproduce it here.
-The pictures I am using for this post are property of Torbjørn Fink, one of the members of the pilgrims group, to whom I am grateful as well.
+Some of the pictures in this post are property of Torbjørn Fink, one of the members of the pilgrims group, to whom I am grateful as well.

 This summer [2016 -ed.] ten Norwegians were granted an audience at The Holy Mountain, the last remaining part of the Roman Empire.
 The monks who live here tell stories of miracles and wonders as a normal part of everyday life.
 Mount Athos has been called the one place on planet earth that has changed least over the centuries.
 The Orthodox monks who dwell here, live as they did during medieval times, praying and working.
 They come to dedicate their lives completely to God, and the last thing they want is for the hard-to-reach peninsula to become a tourist attraction.
 Nevertheless, the monastic republic in northern Greece has a remarkable pull on people from all over the world.